ADS-2023-FR1/Agile-Data-Science-Project-FR1/pipeline/pipeline_readme.md

 could just import user_interactions as ui and use them.

 Further improvements could be done, specifically in the `get_movie_id(title)` function as the user may misspell or put a variety of diferent imputs that is not yet taken into account.
 This could be a task for future sprints.

+A function for adding new users to the training data is `create_mock_user(data, movie_ids, ratings, save=False)`.
+It adds a new user to teh data based on the given ratings, and movie_ids.

+Also `update_existing_user(data, movie_ids, ratings, user)` allows for updating the training data.
+However, for actually updating the factorizers models need to be retrained from scratch with the whole updated data.

 ## Summary of `settings_definition.py`